Konrad Handzlik

-Konrad Handzlik (born 13 February 1998) is a Polish professional footballer who plays as a midfielder for III liga club Cartusia Kartuzy.
+Konrad Handzlik (born 13 February 1998) is a Polish professional footballer who plays as a midfielder for IV liga Pomerania club Cartusia Kartuzy.

 Career

 At the age of 17, Handzlik debuted for Wisła Kraków in the Polish top flight.

 In 2016, he signed for the reserves of Legia Warsaw.

 In 2020, he signed for Polish top flight side Warta Poznań from Olimpia Grudziądz in the second division.